microsoft/rpmoci/README.md

 rpmoci features:

  - **deterministic** rpmoci locks RPM dependencies using the package file/lockfile paradigm of bundler/cargo etc and supports vendoring of RPMs for later rebuilds.
- - **no container runtime required** rpmoci can build images in environments without docker access.
+ - **unprivileged** rpmoci can build images in environments without docker access, and without root access (this relies on the user being able to create [user namespaces](https://www.man7.org/linux/man-pages/man7/user_namespaces.7.html))
  - **small** rpmoci images are built solely from the RPMs you request, so don't contain unnecessary dependencies.

 The design of rpmoci is influenced by [apko](https://github.com/chainguard-dev/apko) and [distroless](https://github.com/GoogleContainerTools/distroless) tooling.